auabake/pezesha/README.md

 python manage.py runserver
 ```

-## Delployment
+## Delployment CI/CD Devops

 The docker image is deployed to the Image registry.
 You simply pull and run the image.
+In your pipeline.

 ## Auth Endpoint